 To ensure that you do not create striped panels, do the following:

 Stop before you glue.
 The preventive measure described here can only be done prior to the door being glued.
 After sanding all components and dry fitting the door components, remove the panel.

 Apply stain.
 Choose the stain that will be used for your doors, and apply it around the perimeter where it will be inserted into the door frame.
 Be sure that the stain covers the edges thoroughly on both the front and back of the door.

 Assemble the door.
 After the stain has dried, assemble the door components.

 Complete the finish.
-Sand the assembled door, apply finish over the entire project, and topcoat as normal.
+Sand the assembled door, apply finish over the entire project, and then apply topcoat as normal.

 By following these measures, you will ensure that your doors look perfect throughout the year.